HB-2175

 Plain Language

-Suppliers must disclose in their written policy the procedures covering a comprehensive safety program for the chatbot.
-This includes: pre-deployment and ongoing testing benchmarked against the risk level of human communication; identification of foreseeable adverse outcomes and harmful interactions; a consumer harm-reporting mechanism; protocols for assessing and responding to risk of harm; documentation of actions taken to prevent or mitigate adverse outcomes; protocols for rapid response to acute physical harm risks; regular objective safety, accuracy, and efficacy reviews (which may include internal or external audits); safe-use instructions for consumers; prioritization of consumer mental health and safety over engagement metrics or profit; anti-discrimination measures; and HIPAA-equivalent privacy and security compliance as if the supplier were a covered entity.
-The supplier must not merely describe these procedures — under § 7105(g), the supplier must actually comply with the policy as filed.
+Suppliers must disclose in their written policy the specific procedures they use to ensure chatbot safety, covering eleven enumerated topics: pre-launch and ongoing testing ensuring outputs pose no greater risk than human interaction; identification of foreseeable adverse outcomes and harmful interactions; a mechanism for consumers to report harmful interactions; protocols for assessing and responding to risk of harm; actions taken to prevent or mitigate adverse outcomes; protocols for responding promptly to acute physical harm risks; regular objective reviews of safety, accuracy, and efficacy (including possible audits); instructions for safe use of the chatbot; prioritization of consumer mental health and safety over engagement metrics or profit; measures to prevent discriminatory treatment; and compliance with HIPAA privacy and security rules as if the supplier were a covered entity.
+This is both a disclosure obligation (requiring these procedures to be described in the policy) and a substantive safety obligation (requiring the procedures to actually exist and be implemented, per § 7105(g)).

 Statutory Text